James M. Derham

-James Michael Derham (born 1947) is an American diplomat.
+James Michael Derham (1947 – October 12, 2022) was an American diplomat.
 He served as United States Ambassador to Guatemala from 2005 to 2008.

 Biography

 Early life

 He graduated from Fordham University and received M.A.s from the John F. Kennedy School of Government at Harvard University and George Washington University.

 Career

 He served as Principal Deputy Assistant Secretary of State for Western Hemisphere Affairs, Deputy Chief of Mission at the U.S. Embassy in Mexico City, Chargé d'Affaires and Deputy Chief of Mission at the U.S. Embassy in Brasília, and Consul General in Rio de Janeiro.
-He also served in diplomatic positions in Havana, Ciudad Juarez, and Sao Paulo.
+He also served in diplomatic positions in Havana, Ciudad Juarez, and São Paulo.
 From September 2005 to April 2008, he served as U.S. Ambassador to Guatemala.
 In 2010, he served as Deputy Chief of Mission in Lisbon.
 He also worked as Chief of Party for a USAID project in Pristina, Kosovo, and on Capitol Hill.

 From October 2011 to April 2013, he served as Chargé d'Affaires to Venezuela.